bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00: 21:41

-There could be a problem if you're a single party and you have like you have multiple messages that you want to sign.
+There could be a problem if you're a single party and you have multiple messages that you want to sign.
 You can be tricked into, and you participate multiple times, you can be tricked into signing the same one instead of different ones.

 Speaker 1: 00:21:58